jeffpar/pcjs.v1/disks/pcx86/apps/lotus/123/1as/README.md

 This confirms that 1) `C3 (RET)` has been stored at the specified location, and 2) the remnants of a `MOV CX,0002` instruction still reside there.

+WARNING: LOTUS apparently released other **1A*** `123.EXE` binaries, with the same size and date, but with rearranged contents.
+This may have been an attempt on their part to defeat a universal patch.